jemmy512/book-notes/C++/EffectiveModernC++.md

 3. Increments and decrements of the reference count must be atomic

 std::make_shared is an alternative to std::shared_ptr<T>(new T(args…).
 The trade-offs are:
-1. std::shared_ptr performs at least two allocations while std::make_shared typically performs only one allocation
+1. std::shared_ptr performs at least _two allocations_ while std::make_shared typically performs only one allocation
-2. If any std::weak_ptr references the control block created by std::make_shared after the lifetime of all owners ended, the memory occupied by T persists until all weak owners get destroyed as well, which may be undesirable if sizeof(T) is large
+2. If any std::weak_ptr references the control block created by std::make_shared after the lifetime of all owners ended, the _memory occupied by T persists_ until all weak owners get destroyed as well, which may be undesirable if sizeof(T) is large
-3. std::shared_ptr may call a non-public constructor of T if executed in context where it is accessible, while std::make_shared requires public access to the selected constructor
+3. std::shared_ptr may call a _non-public constructor_ of T if executed in context where it is accessible, while std::make_shared requires public access to the selected constructor
-4. Unlike the std::shared_ptr constructor, std::make_shared does not allowed a custom deleter
+4. Unlike the std::shared_ptr constructor, std::make_shared does not allowed a _custom deleter_
-5. std::make_shared use ::new, so if any special behavior has been set up using a class specific operator new, it will differ from std::shared_ptr
+5. std::make_shared use _::new_, so if any special behavior has been set up using a class specific operator new, it will differ from std::shared_ptr
-6. std:shared_ptr supports array type, but std::make_shared does not
+6. std:shared_ptr supports _array type_, but std::make_shared does not
-7. Code such as f(shared_ptr<int>(new int(42), g()) can cause a memory leak if g gets called after new int(42) and throws an exception, while std::make_shared is safe
+7. Code such as f(shared_ptr<int>(new int(42), g()) can cause a _memory leak_ if g gets called after new int(42) and throws an exception, while std::make_shared is safe

 Control block:
 1. An object's control block is set up by the function creating the first std::shared_ptr to the object